 During her 25-year career as an organizational development consultant, Dr. Judy Mower has helped organizations develop leadership, improve quality or plan for the future.
 She has served as an adjunct instructor at Syracuse University in both the Maxwell School and the School of Management.
-She has been a vital community leader for a number of organizations, serving currently as a trustee of S.U., her alma mater, and
+She has been a vital community leader for a number of organizations, serving currently as a trustee of S.U., her alma mater, and as chair of the board's Student Affairs Committee.

-CROUSE Baker Regional NICU

-2017 NICU

-Graduates Reunion

-For babies born in years 2005 - 2015

-Sunday Aug.
-13

-5:30-8:30 p.m.

-Rosamond Gifford Zoo at Burnet Park RSVP by Aug.
-4 at crouse.org/nicugrad or call 315-470-NICU as chair of the board's Student Affairs Committee.
 She also chairs the advisory board for Syracuse University Libraries and is an advisory board member for WISE, a program for women entrepreneurs sponsored by SU's Whitman School of Management.
 Judy Mower is also a board member for FOCUS Greater Syracuse, Syracuse 20/20 and the Near West Side Initiative.
 Proceeds from this year's event will be used to support the work of Crouse Health Foundation, including purchasing special equipment, underwriting new initiatives and funding educational programs and scholarships.
 General tickets and patron opportunities are available by contacting the Foundation.
 Tables of 10 and individual attendees are welcome.
 Souvenir program ads are available at various levels.
 For more information, contact Phyllis Devlin 315-470-7008 or phyllisdevlin@crouse.org.
-This event for our NICU graduates and their families has been made possible by caring donors to the Crouse Health Foundation.

-crouse.org/polo The second annual Crouse Health Polo for Preemies, presented by CNY Fertility Center on July 30, provides a unique summer afternoon experience to socialize with friends and business associates while enjoying a polo match in picturesque Skaneateles.
+2017 NICU Graduates Reunion For babies born in years 2005 - 2015 he second annual Crouse Health Polo for Preemies, presented by CNY Fertility Center on July 30, provided a unique summer afternoon experience to socialize with friends and business associates while enjoying a polo match in picturesque Skaneateles.
 While Crouse Health Foundation is pleased to have added polo to its roster of special events, the real winners are the preemies and other babies who need the services of the Baker Regional NICU at Crouse Health.
 This year's event again supports the care of the region's tiniest and most critically ill newborns and their families.
 Thank you to Dr. Robert Kiltz for his sponsorship of this year's event, and to our other sponsors and patrons.
 We especially thank the Skaneateles Polo Club for their support as well!
+Visit crouse.org/polo for more information.